Foreign Equity Shares

 CEZ Deutschland GmbH

 The ČEZ Group has been operating in Germany since 2001.
 The main objective of CEZ Deutschland GmbH was electricity trading in the territory of Germany.
-Due to the market liberalization and simplified licensing conditions in Germany, electricity trading via CEZ Deutschland GmbH was inhibited and terminated during the year, and the outstanding business activity was taken over by ČEZ, a. s.
+Due to the market liberalization and change of commercial strategy of the ČEZ Group in Germany, electricity trading through CEZ Deutschland GmbH was inhibited and terminated during the year 2008, and the outstanding business activity was taken over by ČEZ, a. s.

 Republic of Serbia